Neurosurgeon investigating patient’s mystery symptoms plucks a worm from woman’s brain in Australia

 “Suddenly, with her (Bandi’s) forceps, she’s picking up this thing that’s wriggling.
 She and everyone in that operating theater were absolutely stunned,” Senanayake added.

+Six months after the worm was removed, the patient’s neuropsychiatric symptoms had improved but persisted, the journal article said.

+The patient had been sent home soon after the surgery with antiparasitic drugs and had not returned to hospital since, Senanayake said.
+“She’s done OK, but obviously because this is a new infection, we’re keeping a close eye on her,” Senanayake told Ten Network television.

-The worms’ eggs are commonly shed in snake droppings which are eaten by small mammals.
+The worms’ eggs are commonly shed in snake droppings which contaminate grass eaten by small mammals.
 The life cycle continues as other snakes eat the mammals.

 The woman lives near a carpet python habitat and forages for native vegetation called warrigal greens to cook.